|

 The Tenri Cultural Institute

-- The Leschetizky Association at Tenri concert series features concert artist members in recital, along with guest artists and other Association-sponsored events, including the Adult Performers Recital
+The Leschetizky Association at Tenri concert series features concert artist members in recital.

 The Gifted Young People's Concerts

-The Artist Student Recital affords the opportunity for pianists 19 and older, who are rising young artists studying with Leschetizky Association members, to perform in a professional environment
+The Artist Student Recital provides an opportunity for pianists 18 and above, who are rising young artists studying with Leschetizky Association members, to perform in a public recital.

 Seymour Bernstein Master Class Featured students: Sarah Palmer, Marcel Rominger, Justin Warren Click on picture to view movie of Mr. Bernstein working with Justin Warren